opendatamesh-initiative/odm-site-platform/docs/architecture/utility-plane/policy/adapters/opa.md

 ### Architecture

-The Policy Engine OPA consists of a single module, called *policy-engine-opa-server*.
-It contains Java classes that implement the REST controllers of the [Policy Engine module](../index.md), Java services to handle the requests, and a client to interact with a reachable OPA Server.
+The Policy Engine OPA comprises a single module, named *policy-engine-opa-server*, which houses Java classes that implement the REST controllers of the [Policy Engine module](../index.md), Java services to manage requests, and a client for interacting with a reachable OPA Server.

 <!--![Policy-Engine-OPA-diagram](../../../images/architecture/utility-plane/policy/adapters/policy_engine_opa_architecture.png)-->